aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Wed Apr  1 06:20:03 2026
+Last update: Thu Apr  2 06:04:13 2026

 ### Let's play! 🎮